pedscience/iiptreviewer/README.md

 [![R-CMD-check](https://github.com/pedscience/iiptreviewer/workflows/R-CMD-check/badge.svg)](https://github.com/pedscience/iiptreviewer/actions)
 <!-- badges: end -->

-The goal of iiptreviewer is to make the underlying data as accessible as possible to reproduce the analyses or use them for one’s own research.
+The goal of iiptreviewer is to make the underlying data for the systematic review and meta-analysis regarding Intensive Interdisciplinary Pain Treatmen for children and adolescents with chronic pain as accessible as possible to reproduce the analyses or use them for one’s own research.

 ## Installation